RoboKon9/Dockerized_ROS2_Project/README.md

   ***ros2 run linear_algebra_service least_squares_client***

-2) Open a new terminal inside the container
+2) To Open a new terminal inside the container, open a new local terminal and run:

   ***sudo docker exec -it tech_assess_container bash***